apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/fsdatainputstream.md

 are expected to receive access to the data of `FS.Files[p]` at the time of opening.
 * If the underlying data is changed during the read process, these changes MAY or MAY NOT be visible.
-* Such changes are visible MAY be partially visible.
+* Such changes that are visible MAY be partially visible.

 At time t0